YoussefAssaf/weld_characterization/README.md

 The pipeline:
-1) Reads the weld image and splits it into top part that contains the weld and the bottom part which contains the text and scale bar.
+1) Reads the weld image and splits it into the top part that contains the weld and the bottom part which contains the text and scale bar.
-2) For the bottom bit, the Image ID and the scale is read and outputted in .csv file
+2) For the bottom bit, the Image ID and the scale is read and output in a .csv file
 3) For the top bit, there are a few steps that the pipeline takes:
     - Detects the reference (hough) line
     - Does "Countour + Fill"
     - Applies a Binary filter and crops to find the final weld area
 4) To decide which images were read correctly, the pipeline goes through failure criteria and discards the images that do not meet this criteria.
-The failure criteria will be described bellow in a different sections.
+The failure criteria will be described below in a different section.
-5) Finally, an image with all the visual information is created and important measures are outputed to the .csv file
+5) Finally, an image with all the visual information is created and important measures are output to the .csv file

 # Outputs in .csv

-All the data of the pipeline is outputed to "results.csv" file with the corresponding collumns:
+All the data of the pipeline is output to a "results.csv" file with the corresponding collumns:
 - _image_file_name_: The name of the image file
 - _id_text_: The read ID of the image by the OCR.
 - _same_as_filename_: A flag that writes "True" if id_text is identical to the image filename